Male Balding: Your Complete Treatment Guide

 Despite centuries of searching — from hippo fat to hair cloning — the best options available today remain two clinically proven, MHRA-approved medications.
 For most men experiencing male pattern baldness, the recommended approach is:

-- Start with finasteride 1mg daily as soon as hair loss is noticed — the earlier the better.
-You can order finasteride with next day delivery from Access Doctor.
+- Start with finasteride 1mg daily as soon as hair loss is noticed — the earlier the better

 - Add minoxidil 5% twice daily for enhanced results, particularly at the crown